 5. Tripped Breaker or Blown Fuse

 Most HVAC systems operate with high current (amperage), and are equipped with a high-amperage breaker in the home’s electrical panel.
 So, when an HVAC unit isn’t functioning, a tripped breaker or blown fuse can sometimes be the culprit.
-But here’s the thing; a breaker doesn’t just trip and shut the system down for no good reason.
+A breaker doesn’t just trip and shut the system down for no reason.